 Two laboratory courses are mandatory.
-These are Biol 156 Biotechnology Project Laboratory and Bchm 155 Biochemistry Laboratory.
+These are Biol 156 (Biotechnology Project Laboratory) and Biol 151A 1 (Project Laboratory in Protein Biochemistry).

-All students will take two biology, biochemistry, or chemistry electives numbered higher than 22 (excluding courses numbered 90-98).
+All students will take two biology, biochemistry, or chemistry electives numbered 100 or higher.
 The remaining two courses may be additional biology, biochemistry, or chemistry electives (as above), or relevant business‡, computer science, economics, Heller School for Social Policy and Management, or sociology courses at appropriate levels approved by the program directors, or additional laboratory courses.
 The laboratory courses may be project laboratories (e.g. Project Laboratory in Cell Biology, Biol 158) or research in laboratories approved by the program directors (students should enroll in Biotechnology Research, Biot 293).

 In addition, all students are required to take Cont 300b (Ethical Practice in Health-Related Sciences), offered in the spring.